Consolidated PBY Catalina: Naming and designation

 The designation "PBY" was determined in accordance with the U.S. Navy aircraft designation system of 1922; PB represented "Patrol Bomber" and Y was the code assigned to Consolidated Aircraft as its manufacturer.
-Catalinas built by other manufacturers for the U.S. Navy were designated according to different manufacturer codes, thus Canadian Vickers-built examples were designated PBV, Boeing Canada examples were PB2B (a Boeing PBB already existed), Consolidated Vultee examples were PB4 and Naval Aircraft Factory examples were PBN.
+Catalinas built by other manufacturers for the U.S. Navy were designated according to different manufacturer codes, thus Canadian Vickers-built examples were designated PBV, Boeing Canada examples were PB2B (a Boeing PBB already existed), Consolidated Vultee examples were PB4 and NAF examples were PBN.
 In accordance with contemporary British naming practice of giving seaplanes service names after coastal port towns, Royal Canadian Air Force (RCAF) examples were named Canso, for the town of that name in Nova Scotia.
 The United States Army Air Forces and later the United States Air Force used the designation OA-10.
 U.S. Navy Catalinas used in the Pacific against the Japanese for night operations were painted black overall; as a result, these aircraft were sometimes referred to locally as "Black Cats".